azumbrunnen/paper-expansion-panel/README.md

 # paper-expansion-panel
-A simple, WIP Material Design expansion panel.
+A simple, WIP Material Design expansion panel for Polymer.